 Because French Bulldogs have large bat-shaped ears, their ear is subjected to many environmental allergens, plant material, grime, and dirt.

-Considering that some French bulldogs have a greater propensity to suffer from allergic reactions due to the poor immune responses and brachycephalic features, you should pay heed not only to the cleaning of their ears but also to the cleanliness of their folds.
+Considering that some French bulldogs have a greater propensity to suffer from allergic reactions due to the poor immune responses and brachycephalic features, you should pay heed to the cleaning of their ears and the cleanliness of their folds.

 Can You Over Clean your French Bulldogs ears?